-This section includes resources for white and non-Black People of Colour to support active solidarity with Black and Indigenous communities.
+This section includes resources for white and non-Black People of Colour to support active solidarity with Black, Indigenous and People of Colour communities.

 As stated by Living Hyphen, "Allyship is a verb, a practice, a never-ending action.
 We must continue the work of anti-racism on an ongoing basis and especially when it is inconvenient and most difficult to do so."

 Below is a list of suggested reading as noted in the Medium article "Healing Resources for BIPOC Organizers & Allies Taking Action for Black Lives"

 11 Anti-Racist Accounts That Are Worth Following by Meg Zukin for Variety

 Google, Twitter and Instagram are free, which means there is no excuse to stay silent, uneducated, and uninformed in 2020.
 Diversifying your feed, and point of view, is as easy as tapping a button.
 To highlight profiles that are doing good work, Variety consulted with media and industry experts Akilah Hughes, Ashley Reese, Peyton Dix, Yassir Lester, and Zoe Samudzi to come up with a list of accounts that are creating and sharing anti-racist content.

 Ongoing List of Black Artists, Entrepreneurs, Mental Health Community Resources to Follow on Social Media by Amanda of Create Being

 Amnda from Create Being has gathered the Instagram accounts of friends and friends-of-friends who identify as Black.
 They include artists, entrepreneurs and mental health advocates and organization.
 Each account and person listed has given CreateBeing permission to be added.
 The response has been overwhelmingly positive and I am so proud to see so many creative, innovative and engaging accounts to share with you.
 Please follow, acknowledge and listen to the many wonderful voices here.
 Of course, the list is ever growing and as more responses come in, they will be added below.